Feel free to give us a call or email us with any questions about our tours, tastings or events. We’re always happy to talk about beer and travel!

 to join Ruth & Mike in Provence, France

 Provence Dreams’ Best of Provence Tour

-Below are the highlights of what we are planning for this itinerary.
-There will be only 12 guests on this tour so that we can all have a truly personalized trip and arrange for some special experiences that are not available to larger groups.
+Below are the highlights of what we are planning for this year’s itinerary.
+The day to day itinerary listed has more details and will be updated as we get closer to tour time.
+There will be a maximum of only 14 guests on this tour so that we can all have a truly personalized trip and arrange for some special experiences that are not available to larger groups.